 Be part of our commitment and join our family.
 For more information on our philosophy and services, please tour our website www.jfsla.org

-- Minimum of five years progressive clinical, supervisory, and administrative experience in the field of aging, including budgeting and budget oversight, grant development, implementation and oversight.
+- Minimum of five years progressive clinical, supervisory, and administrative experience in the field of aging services in health care or related sectors.

-- Strong program development skills with creativity and flexibility to manage new and changing needs of the population and funding.
+- Strong program development skills with creativity and flexibility, problem solving and follow through ability to manage new, changing, and expanding needs of the client population and funding sources.

 - Culturally sensitive and able to work with a multicultural client/customer population and ability to work in non-judgmental manner and foster positive outcomes.

-- Flexible with work hours, able to travel, and able to work after hours as needed.
+- Flexible with work hours, able to travel between multiple sites, and able to work after hours as needed.

 - Must pass a criminal background check (Live Scan fingerprinting) prior to beginning employment.

-- Maintain and enhance strategic partnerships with funders and partner agencies throughout the city, county and state.
+- Take leadership in development, enhancement of and maintenance of strategic partnerships with funders and partner agencies throughout the city and county.

-- Supporting the agency’s growth and development by assessing national trends, advancing strategic initiatives, and representing the agency in venues that will support this agenda.
+- Support the agency’s growth and development by assessing national trends, advancing strategic initiatives, and representing the agency in venues that will support this agenda.

 Jewish Family Service is proud to provide equal employment opportunities to all employees and qualified applicants without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, disability or status as a veteran.